 Another positive aspect of organic cotton is the characteristics of this material, softer and much more breathable than conventinal cotton.

-El Camino and part of Rancho V.2 collection are made with Organic Cotton.
+All our models incorporate shoelaces made with organic cotton.
+Upper material of El Camino and of part of Rancho collection is made with Organic Cotton.

 We are constantly looking for and developing new raw materials that allow us to reduce our environmental impact and save the planet.